HL7/fhir-shorthand/input/pagecontent/reference.md

         $GenderIdentity named genderIdentity 0..1 MS
   ```

-* Add a standalone extension, defined in the same FSH project, to a bodySite attribute (second level extension):
+* Add a standalone extension Laterality, defined in the same FSH project, to a bodySite attribute (second level extension):

   ```
-  * bodySite.extension contains Laterality 0..1
+  * bodySite.extension contains Laterality named laterality 0..1
     ...

   // Definition of Laterality as a standalone extension